BlakeDonn/fashion_wars/README.md

 #### SkinDetails Page

 - As User has the option to click on a `PreviewSkin` component to be brought to a screen with more details about that skin
-- There is brief information about the skin type and other unique values, as well as a link to the WIKI for more info, and a button to add to the users todo list
+- There is brief information about the skin type and other unique values, a link to the WIKI for more info, and a button to add to the users todo list
 - If a user chooses to add the skin to their todo list, it will do so, and persist through route changes.
 - If a user chooses to go to the Wiki page they will be redirected as such